fudgebucket27/PoseidonSharp/README.md

 [Saucecontrol](https://github.com/saucecontrol) for the Blake2Fast library.

+[Axel Heer'(https://github.com/axelheer) for the NeinMath library which lead to major speed improvments with signing.

 ## License
 Fork this repo and do what you want with it!
 If you like my work and want to buy me a beer you can send me some ethereum to fudgey.eth or loopring to fudgey.loopring.eth ;)